 Celtic Sea leasing round

-The Crown Estate has completed the second phase of its engagement on plans for up to 4GW of floating wind leasing in the Celtic Sea (the area of ocean situated off the coast of Cornwall, between Wales and Ireland).
-This would provide enough clean energy to power approximately 4 million homes.
-It is anticipated that the Celtic Sea leasing round will see rights awarded in 2023.
+The Crown Estate refined the areas of search in October 2022 for its floating wind leasing in the Celtic Sea (the area of ocean situated off the coast of Cornwall, between Wales and Ireland).
+The areas will be further refined over the coming months and it is anticipated that seabed rights will be awarded in 2023.

 Innovation and targeted oil and gas (INTOG) leasing round

 The INTOG leasing round, operated by Crown Estate Scotland, is a mechanism through which developers will apply for rights to build offshore wind farms to provide low-carbon electricity.
 These offshore wind farms will subsequently power oil and gas installations and help decarbonise the sector.
 INTOG also provides an opportunity to enable small scale (less than 100 MW) innovation projects, including alternative outputs like hydrogen.

 Applications closed on 18 November 2022 and 13 projects were offered exclusivity agreements on 24 March 2023.
 This is a total capacity of 5.499 GW.